 After Katrina struck and the floodwaters rose, the hospital’s power failed, and the heat climbed.
 As the situation deteriorated, exhausted caregivers chose to designate certain patients to rescue first—and others to rescue last.
 Months later, several health professionals faced criminal allegations that they deliberately injected numerous patients with drugs to hasten their deaths.
 Five Days at Memorial, the culmination of six years of reporting, unspools the mystery of what happened in those days, bringing the reader into a hospital fighting for its life and into a conversation about the most terrifying form of healthcare rationing.
 Five Days at Memorial is a staggering feat of investigative journalism that reads as compellingly as the best thrillers.

 “[Fink] evenhandedly compels readers to consider larger questions, not just ethics but race, resources, history and what constitutes the greater good, while humanizing the countless smaller tragedies that make up the whole.
 And, crucially, she provides context, relating how other hospitals fared in similar situations.”

 —Keir Graff, Booklist (starred review)

-Named a Best Nonfiction Book of 2013 by The New York Times, Five Days also won the National Book Critics Circle Award, Ridenhour Book Prize and the Los Angeles Times Book Prize.
+Named a Best Nonfiction Book of 2013 by The New York Times, Five Days also won the National Book Critics Circle Award, the Ridenhour Book Prize, and the Los Angeles Times Book Prize.
 The book has been selected as a common read by Northeastern University and Grand Valley State University.

 For more information on Sheri Fink, please visit www.sherifink.net.